 On April 27, 2023, SRT filed another complaint against us (as well as against Mr. Nick Leschly, Mr. Mitchell Finer, Mr. Philip Reilly, Third Rock Ventures LLC, and 2Seventy Bio, Inc.) in the United States District Court for the District of Massachusetts.
 This complaint alleges civil violations of the Federal Racketeer Influenced and Corrupt Organizations Act, violations of Mass.
 Gen. Laws ch.
 93A, § 11, and fraudulent inducement of SRT into a release provision in a November 2020 confidential settlement agreement we executed with, inter alia, SRT.
 The allegations relate to our use of the BB305 lentiviral vector, including in connection with the beti-cel program, and SRT seeks declaratory relief and money damages.
 The case is captioned San Rocco Therapeutics, LLC v.
 Nick Leschly, Mitchell Finer, Philip Reilly, Third Rock Ventures LLC, bluebird bio, Inc. and 2Seventy Bio, Inc., C.A.
-No. 1:23-cv-10919-RGS.
+No. 1:23-cv-10919-ADB.
+On July 3, 2023, we (in conjunction with the other defendants) moved to dismiss all claims with prejudice brought by SRT in its Complaint for failure to state a claim upon which relief may be granted.
 We plan to vigorously defend against SRT's claims in this action, which we believe have no merit whatsoever.